jimdigriz/mt5311/README.md

           * `180T-L4TA-8463.b` with the SHA256 `2e7a927d4d545c029510522dde6f6e27a047cd494295899cb3b8d43ed6baa9fb`
       * `8463` refers to the version number, bigger is (usually) better
  1. now wait as the flashing takes place
-      * this will not take long (a minute or so) but do not worry as the window remains unresponsible for the duration
+      * this will not take long (a minute or so) but do not worry as the window remains unresponsive for the duration
       * scroll to the bottom of the log window and wait for it to display a "Upgrade Flash Success"
          * if it fails, I have seen this once and your mileage may vary, *unplug* the SFP and reseat it, close `DSLmanager.exe` and repeat the process
  1. close DSLmanager